yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Grow_GettingStarted.html.md

   [[ServiceManager sharedServiceManager] registerService:[StoreService sharedStoreService]];
   [[ServiceManager sharedServiceManager] registerService:[ProfileService sharedProfileService]];
   [[ServiceManager sharedServiceManager] registerService:[LevelUpService sharedLevelUpService]];
+  [[ServiceManager sharedServiceManager] registerService:[Cocos2dXHighwayService getInstance]];
   ```

     at the beginning of the method `application: didFinishLaunchingWithOptions:` of `AppController`.

+5. Drag AFNetworking (extensions/cocos2dx-highway/build/ios/AFNetworking) files to your project.

-5. Make sure you have these 3 Frameworks linked to your XCode project: **Security, libsqlite3.0.dylib, StoreKit**.
+6. Make sure you have these frameworks linked to your XCode project: Security, libsqlite3.0.dylib, StoreKit, CFNetwork, libicucore, SystemConfiguration, and AdSupport.

-6. See the last step of [cocos2dx-profile instructions for iOS](https://github.com/soomla/cocos2dx-profile#instructions-for-ios) in order to connect the Profile module to a social network provider (in this case Facebook).
+7. **Facebook Setup:** See the last step of [cocos2dx-profile instructions for iOS](https://github.com/soomla/cocos2dx-profile#instructions-for-ios) in order to connect the Profile module to a social network provider (in this case Facebook).

 That's it!
-Now all you have to do is build your XCode project and run your game with cocos2dx-levelup.
+Now all you have to do is build your XCode project and run your game.

 ###Instructions for Android

-1. Import cocos2dx-store, cocos2dx-profile, and cocos2dx-levelup into your project's Android.mk by adding the following:
+1. Import cocos2dx-store, cocos2dx-profile, cocos2dx-levelup,  and cocos2dx-highway into your project's Android.mk by adding the following:

     ```
     LOCAL_WHOLE_STATIC_LIBRARIES += cocos2dx_store_static # add this line along with your other LOCAL_WHOLE_STATIC_LIBRARIES